haliliceylan/rfcs/text/0000-prepare-phase.md

 ## Responsibilities

-* Stack validation, to ensure that a new run-image is campatible with the previous app image
-* Retrive run-image mixins, which will be use dby subsequent phases
-* Validation of registry credentials, to avoid a long build that fails during export phase
 * Parsing the project descriptor and performance various operations based on its contents, include:
     - downloading buildpacks
     - creating ephemeral buildpacks